leejungi/Reinforcement-learning-algorithm/Cartpole/README.md

 This action index is used in target model Q value to pick action.

 Experience
 1. DDQN works with changing TD_target in 15DQN.
-But i don't know DDQN is better than DQN.
+2. But i don't know DDQN is better than DQN.
 Because it shows similar performance comparing to 15DQN.
 This may be affected by exploration.
-Because the result is different in every time.
+Because the result is different in every time. ->  This may be caused by wrong prediction.

 # Result
 Comparing 13 DQN vs 15 DQN
 15 DQN can learn 10000 step environment.
 13 DQN is hard to learn 10000 but can learn 500 environment.